 - Decision to Sell: The decision to sell for the owners was clear, as is the case for most owners of retirement age.
 They were of retirement age and aware that competition was increasing in the industry and they didn’t desire to make a significant investment in scaling the company, which would require building infrastructure and a sales team, both of which are costly and risky plans.

-- Preparation: The preparation we did prior to putting the company on the market (Selling Memorandum, Telephone Interview, Teaser Profile, and financials) was typical for a company of this size and resulted in an efficient process, which helped maximize the price and reduced the possibility of retrading.
+- Preparation: The preparation we did prior to putting the company on the market (Selling Memorandum, Seller Interview, Teaser Profile, and financials) was typical for a company of this size and resulted in an efficient process, which helped maximize the price and reduced the possibility of retrading.

 - Valuation: We valued the company based on both a multiple of revenue and EBITDA, however, calculating EBITDA was more difficult than usual due to the involvement of two owners and the subjective interpretation of an appropriate replacement salary for one owner.
 Comparable transactions were limited, as they are for most transactions of this size.

 - Marketing: Our marketing process focused on web portals and generated a high response rate (113 inquiries with 54 signed NDAs).
 Overall, the process was hyper-efficient due to the amount of preparation we performed prior to putting the business on the market.
 For most software companies, we consider approaching competitors, but we did not do so in this transaction due to the increased potential risk and the low chance of receiving a higher price.